mletras89/multiTile-architecture/README.md

 The second part of the input specification is the definition of the target architecture.
 In the context of this repository, we consider two target architectures 1) Symmetric Quad-Core Architecture and 2) Multi-tile Many-cores architecture.
 E.g., the following figure presents the Symmetric Quad-Core target architecture.
+Each processor has a local scratchpad memory, and its turn each processor is connected to a bus which also connects a global memory.
+Here, the global memory is used to communicate the different processors.

 ![Target Architecture overview](img/targetQuadCore.png)

 ![Target Architecture overview](img/targetArch.png)